Sondeluz/chip8-rust/README.md

 While playing, you can:
 - Pause the emulation by pressing the spacebar.
 - Increase the game's frequency by pressing the Up arrow.
-- Decrease the game's frequency by pressing the Up arrow.
+- Decrease the game's frequency by pressing the Down arrow.
 - Exit the application by pressing Escape (or closing the window)

 ## Credits